I Wrote my First Movie Review While Giving Birth to a Camera. It has followed me ever since. Please don't mind the Mess.

 Michael B. Jordan

 After playing Rocky in 6 previous movies, Sylvester Stallone sat Creed out because he a had a ruptured skull and would not be healed in time for the principal photography to begin.
 Having already played a boxer in The Boxer, Day-Lewis signed up to play Rocky because he thought it was would be fun.
 It took him 2 weeks to get into fighting shape and to look like Rocky Balboa.
 Michael B. Jordan thought it was Stallone and was finally let in on the ruse during the press junket.
 Jordan had a hearty laugh after finding out and shared a bowl of soup with Lewis.
-Tomato soup.
+The meal was tomato soup and a bag of chips.

 Stallone did play Rocky again in Creed 2 just so he could do the Ivan Drago scenes.